teodora-dobos/APEM/README.md

     "pricing_algorithm": "IP",     // choose from _available_pricing_algorithms
     "redispatch_algorithm": "MinCostRD",  // choose from _available_redispatch_algorithms
-    "redispatch_constraint_units": false, // controls whether some units should not be redispatched "redispatch_threshold": 0.001 // in MW, controls what units can be redispatched }
+    "redispatch_constraint_units": false, // controls whether some units should not be redispatched "redispatch_threshold": 0.001, // in MW, controls what units can be redispatched "alpha": 0.01 // markup used for markup pricing, should be between 0 and 1 }
 ```